 Germany was first to introduce the feed-in tariff in 2004 and became the world’s biggest market for solar because of the subsidy, which is paid for by consumers through their power bills.
 In recent years it’s been ratcheting back the level of support after a boom in installations.
 A budget would mean the state would pay directly for solar projects, requesting bids from companies to build projects.

 Initially projects will likely be “big, massive” utility scale solar projects rather than the smaller rooftop units, AlFaisal said.
 The country is aiming to install about 25 gigawatts of solar thermal generation by 2032 and 16 gigawatts of solar photovoltaic facilities.
 It’s planning 9 gigawatts of wind, 3 gigawatts of biomass and 1 gigawatt of geothermal power.

-Companies including Canadian Solar Inc. (CSIQ), Centrotherm Photovoltaics AG (CTN) and Showa Shell Sekiyu K.K., a Japanese refiner, have expressed an interest in or are planning to work in the region.
+Companies including Canadian Solar Inc. (CSIQ:US), Centrotherm Photovoltaics AG (CTN) and Showa Shell Sekiyu K.K., a Japanese refiner, have expressed an interest in or are planning to work in the region.

 HSBC Holdings Plc (HSBA), Europe’s largest bank, expects to see opportunities in Saudi Arabia start to come through within the coming months, Jaume Pujol, managing director and head of European renewables for HSBC, said by phone in London.

 “We would expect that in the next 12 to 18 months our activity in the country will increase,” Pujol said.
 “It’s quite a promising market.
 All the regulators have to do now is set out the frame so that investors can be attracted to the market and start investing in the region.”

 The country will likely follow a South African model for implementing renewable energy generation, Pujol said, running competitive bids for the authorization of new megawatts based on lowest tariff and the local level of involvement.